 What The Experts Say

-Those who dislike clicker training say they want their dogs to do what they're told out of respect rather than desire for a treat.
+Naysayers of clicker training say they want their dogs to do what they're told out of respect rather than desire for a treat.
 Unfortunately, what they call "respect" can mean negative reinforcement, in other words punishing, yelling at, or scaring their dog.

-However, treats are used ubiquitously in dog training, especially when reinforcing a new command or behavior.
-In this sense, clicker training is no different.
+What's more, treats are used ubiquitously in dog training, especially when reinforcing a new command or behavior.
+Clicker training is no different in this respect.

-The ultimate goal of clicker training is (once you have ditched the treats) to ditch the clicker too.
+Best of all, the ultimate goal of clicker training is (once you have ditched the treats) to ditch the clicker too.
 This means your dog always reacts to your commands out of habit.
-As a dog owner you will agree that is a joy to behold!
+As a dog owner you will agree that is a joy to behold.

 You'll need two things to get this show on the road: